jkadluczka/livechat-task/README.md

 ## Implementation

-Beside `server.js` , which contains basic logic for starting server on port 8000, rest of the code is contained in folder app.
+Beside `server.js` , which contains basic logic for starting server on port 8000, and `app.js`, which contains new express app with routes, rest of the code is contained in folder app.
 It has been divided to 6 sub-folders :

 **constants** - It contains all constants used in app, such as anonymous user object and constants used in tests.